(844) 786-8229 info@quotacy.com

 Among adults who have a parent that is 65 years of age or older:

-• 1 in 7 helped with personal care, such as bathing or getting dressed.
+• Around 14% have assisted with personal care, such as bathing or dressing.

-According to the Pew Research Center, more than half of adults in their 40s and 50s are providing this double financial support.
-Americans are living longer so the responsibility of adult children to care for their aging parents is lasting longer.
-Also, with the Great Recession and slow recovery, young adults are looking to their parents for support longer.
+According to the Pew Research Center, more than half of adults in their 40s and 50s are shouldering this dual financial burden.
+With Americans living longer lives, adult children are finding that their responsibility to care for their elderly parents extends further into adulthood than before.
+On top of that, economic setbacks like the Great Recession have made it more common for young adults to rely on their parents for financial support well into their 20s or even 30s.

 Common Financial Challenge: Divorce